Advocating For Clients When Health Insurance Claims Get Denied

-Health insurance protects policyholders from unexpected and potentially devastating medical expenses.
-You may have a Preferred Provider Organization (PPO) policy, an Exclusive Provider Organization (EPO) policy or a Health Maintenance Organization (HMO) policy, among others.
-The Patient Protection and Affordable Care Act has added some complexity to your health care choices, but also has added numerous protections.
-One such protection is that health insurers can no longer deny claims because they are pre-existing conditions.
+Health insurance protects policyholders from unexpected and devastating medical expenses.
+The Patient Protection and Affordable Care Act has added some complexity to your health care choices, but it also has added many protections.
+One such protection is that health insurers can no longer deny claims because they involve pre-existing conditions.

-You expect your health insurance claims to be paid when you incur medical expenses, especially when they are pre-approved.
-However, insurance companies often improperly deny health insurance claims and break their promise to provide you the benefits you thought you had secured.
-This results because insurance companies have a financial incentive to collect premiums and pay out less in benefits by denying valid health insurance claims, thereby increasing their profits.
-This conflict of interest can motivate insurance companies to improperly deny your claim for health insurance coverage or reimbursement.
+You expect your health insurance claims to be paid when you incur medical expenses, especially when your procedures are pre-approved.
+However, insurance companies often improperly deny health insurance claims and break their promise to provide benefits.
+The reason for this: Insurance companies have a financial incentive to collect premiums and pay out less in benefits by denying valid health insurance claims, which will increase their profits.

-If your claim for medical treatment was denied, you will need to take action.
-This may be an appeal or “grievance” procedure filed with your health insurer for its reconsideration or it may be a claim that is subject to an independent medical review by an independent medical review organization.
-In order to challenge the health claim denial, you may need to review your policy and/or the explanation of the denial to determine the insurance company’s appeal or grievance process.
-To further complicate matters, insurance policies may impose strict deadlines.
-You should consult with a health insurance claim denial attorney experienced in handling health insurance coverage claims as he or she can help prepare your appeal and ensure all deadlines are met.
+If your claim for medical treatment was denied, you must take action quickly.
+This may be an appeal or grievance procedure filed with your health insurer for its reconsideration, or it may be a claim that is subject to an independent medical review.
+Insurance policies also may impose strict deadlines.
+This is the case in which you need to consult with a health insurance claim denial attorney.
+McKennon Law Group PC in Newport Beach, California, is experienced in handling health insurance coverage claims.
+Our attorneys can help prepare your appeal and ensure that deadlines are met.